-Exceptions to this limitation may only be directed by the CD or line boss in the normal course of safely managing the airspace.
+Exceptions to allowable turnaround figures may only be directed by the CD or line boss in the course of managing the airspace.
 Pilots will follow such directions and no penalty will apply.

 Turnaround maneuvers may not be performed at low altitude or directly in front of the judges.
-No other aerobatic maneuvers are allowed immediately following the airplane breaking ground except for the Four Minute Freestyle.
-Any infraction shall result in a penalty of zeroing the round.
+No other aerobatic maneuvers are allowed immediately following the airplane breaking ground.